 Breaker Trips Without Any Reason

-If the circuit breaker trips without any reason, it could be a sign of a bad circuit breaker.
+If the circuit breaker trips without reason, it could be a sign of a bad circuit breaker.
 Most often, a circuit breaker might trip once a month.
-If the breaker trips more than once per month, it clearly indicates a bad circuit breaker.
+If the breaker trips more than once per month, it indicates a bad circuit breaker.

 That means your old circuit breaker cannot handle the electricity flowing through it.
 Because of that, the circuit breaker trips regularly.
-And you’ll have to replace the circuit breaker soon as possible.
+And you’ll have to replace the circuit breaker as soon as possible.

 Visual Signs